 The troubling thing about lack of magnesium is that symptoms only appear about four weeks after the plant starts to experience a deficiency.
 Try to keep magnesium levels up throughout growth.

-Cannabis plants only need a small amount of sulphur, but a deficiency can still be devastating.
+Cannabis plants only need a small amount of sulfur, but a deficiency can still be devastating.
 High soil pH is often the cause.
-A sulphur deficiency manifests in yellow fan leaves with stunted growth; they also become frail.
+A sulfur deficiency manifests in yellow fan leaves with stunted growth; they also become frail.

 This mineral plays a key role in the production of chlorophyll, among other things.
 You can spot a zinc deficiency due to wrinkling of the leaves.
 Often, the leaves will also rotate 90 degrees to the side.
 The yellow coloration will appear in the leave’s veins.